Disposal of documents

 THE ART OF SAVING SPACE WITHOUT LOSING INFORMATION

 The basic idea of archiving is to preserve information.
 Purely for space and financial reasons, it is, however, necessary to make a selection of which documents are to be preserved.
 The documents you choose not to preserve are disposed of, in other words, they are destroyed.
 Naturally this must be done in a way that minimises the University’s loss of information, and disposal must, therefore, not be done without clear regulatory support.

 What does disposal of documents mean?

 Disposal is defined as “destruction of public documents or information in public documents”.
 This could mean destroying information in its entirety (discard, shred, burn, etc.), but also the partial loss of information through transfers to another medium.

 Saving signed original minutes merely in the form of a photocopy, for example, results in a loss of authenticity (signature); saving a database in the form of a printout on paper results in the loss of search and sorting options.
 These are also ways of disposal.

 You can read more about the principles of disposal in the Swedish National Archives’ report, “Om gallring” (About disposal), as well as in the National Archives’ disposal and preservation policies,

-Preserving the present day, in Swedish (PDF 564 kB, new window)
+Preserving the present day, in Swedish (PDF at the National Archives, new tab)